Lc9real/Lc9real/README.md

 - 👋 Hi, I’m @Lc9real
-- 👀 I’m interested in .Minecraft mods
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning Minecraft modding
+- 🌱 I’m currently learning to code Agents with LLMs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Discord: Lc9#8246